-The following tables summarise carrying amounts of statement of financial position assets, liabilities and equity in order to arrive at the company's interest rate gap based on earlier of contractual repricing or maturity dates.
+The following tables summarise carrying amounts of statement of financial position assets, liabilities, and equity to arrive at the company's interest rate gap based on earlier of contractual repricing or maturity dates.

-The disclosures provided in this note are based on the company's investment portfolio as at 31 December 2021 and 2020.
+The disclosures provided in this note are based on the company's investment portfolio as at 31 December 2022 and 2021.